nhsconnect/gpconnect/pages/integration/integration_spine_directory_service.md

 	uniqueIdentifier
 ```

-The ASID will be returned in the uniqueIdentifier attribute which is returned from the ldapsearch query above.

-{% include note.html content="Note that ldapsearch is used to establish a TLS session rather than the StartTLS option.
-Also note that once the TLS session is established, SASL authentication is not used by SDS and is therefore disabled through the -x option." %}

 ## Worked example of the endpoint lookup process ##

 **Given**
-A consuming system which needs to get the HTML view of a patient record at the patient's registered practice.
+A consuming system which needs to get the structured record of a patient record at the patient's registered practice.
 The consuming system has the following information about the patient:
 - NHS number
 - a set of demographic details about the patient